Honoring Excellence in Water Research

 That is the same philosophy that inspired the establishment of our organization, the National Water Research Institute, and the same philosophy that makes the Clarke Prize Conference so unique, inspiring, and worthwhile to its attendees.

 Its purpose is to bring together scientists and practitioners from all across the water community to discuss the most innovative research and technology developments happening today.
 The result is a broad mix of talks on theoretical concepts, fundamental research, practical application, useful experience, and real-world challenges and needs.

 It was great hearing from many leading researchers speak about the most recent developments in their fields of study.
 Complementing their work with the case studies and problems facing the industry was a nice mix.”

-The 2-day event will feature presentations from past Clarke Prize Laureates, representatives from water and wastewater utilities, academics from leading-edge research universities in California, and other well-known professionals in the water industry.
+The event will feature presentations from representatives from water and wastewater utilities, academics, past Clarke Prize recipients, and other well-known professionals in the water industry.

 We hope you plan to join us at the Clarke Prize Conference and Award Ceremony.
 We look forward to seeing you there!

 The 2016 NWRI Clarke Prize Conference was held on November 4, 2016, in Newport Beach, California.

 The highlight of the event was the Clarke Prize Award Ceremony and Lecture, where we honored Mark D. Sobsey, the Kenan Distinguished Professor of Environmental Sciences and Engineering at the University of North Carolina Chapel Hill, as the twenty-third recipient of the NWRI Athalie Richardson Irvine Clarke Prize for excellence in water research.

 More than 120 people attended the conference, representing universities, consultants, government agencies, manufacturing firms, and water and wastewater utilities.